elastic/ecs/README.md

 # Elastic Common Schema (ECS)

-The Elastic Common Schema (ECS) provides a common data model for ingesting data into Elasticsearch.
-The common schema helps you correlate data from sources like logs and metrics or IT operations analytics and security analytics.
+The Elastic Common Schema (ECS) for ingesting data into Elasticsearch helps you correlate data from sources like logs and metrics or IT operations analytics and security analytics.

 ECS is still under development and backward compatibility is not guaranteed.
 Any feedback on the general structure, missing fields, or existing fields is appreciated.